BigBossErndog/Amara2/README.md

 - Game architecture inspired by my favorite elements of the Phaser framework and the Godot Engine.
 - Minimal GUI.
 Get the necessities while making your commonly used tools more cohesive.
 - A charming pixel-art aesthetic inspired by popular indie developer tools such as Aseprite.
-- Built using SDL3, so porting companies should find it simple to port to consoles.
+- Built using SDL3, so porting companies should find it simple to port to other platforms.

 ![Screenshot 2025-06-30 213758](https://github.com/user-attachments/assets/e0a09742-6a23-4d5e-af4d-2cf07ab95655)